Trump’s Transgender Ban Thwarted By Judge Who Ordered Military To Resume Obama Policy

 “Any action by any of the Defendants that changes this status quo is preliminarily enjoined,” Kollar-Kotelly wrote in her ruling.

 Before the June 2016 Obama-era legislation that lifted the ban on transgender people from serving in the military, the Defense Department guidelines defined transgender people as “sexual deviants.”
-But on June 30 last year former Secretary of Defense, Ashton B. Carter announced that “transgender Americans may serve openly,” and further stated that they could “no longer be discharged or otherwise separated from the military just for being transgender.”
+But on June 30 of last year, former Secretary of Defense Ashton B. Carter announced that “transgender Americans may serve openly” and further stated that they could “no longer be discharged or otherwise separated from the military just for being transgender.”

 Carter also said that the Pentagon would cover any medical costs of those in uniform who were due to undergo gender reassignment surgery.